GIRI1817/Interfacing-a-16-2-LCD-with-Arduino-using-an-I2C-Module-for-Sensor-Data-Display/readme.md

-# EXP — INTERFACING A 16×2 LCD WITH ARDUINO USING AN I2C MODULE FOR SENSOR DATA DISPLAY
+# EXP 7 : INTERFACING A 16×2 LCD WITH ARDUINO USING AN I2C MODULE FOR SENSOR DATA DISPLAY

-## Aim
+# AIM

 To interface a **16×2 LCD display with Arduino using an I2C module** and display sensor data on the LCD.

-## Objectives
+# Objectives

 - To understand the operation of a 16×2 LCD.
 - To interface the LCD with Arduino using an I2C module.